 Thousands of people will converge on the Scottsdale Civic Center Mall for a three day festival packed with entertainment, art, crafts, interactive activities, artist demonstrations, and more.
-Springtime in Scottsdale means it's time for the Scottsdale Arts Festival.
+Springtime in Scottsdale means it's time for the Scottsdale Arts Festival, with artists who work in painting, sculpture, glass, ceramics, jewelry, photography and many other media.

 There are four entrances to the Scottsdale Arts Festival: